Discovering the Hidden Brilliance of Poland’s Poetry for Children

 Don't worry, you sleep, and just let me sing.

-Like Toy Story, Shrek and a whole host of children's books also loved by adults (Harry Potter, The Little Prince, Winnie the Pooh and so many others), this poem is fun for young audiences, firing up their imaginations and dancing in their wee ears, but also has hidden ‘inside jokes’ for adults, which gives it added depth.
+Like Toy Story, Shrek and a whole host of children's books also loved by adults (Harry Potter, The Little Prince, Winnie the Pooh and so many others), this poem is fun for young audiences, firing up their imaginations and dancing in their wee ears.
+At the same time, it also has hidden ‘inside jokes’ for adults, which gives it added depth.
 I won't go diving in it for you, but if you stop and think about what the poem has to say about both people and poetry, you might be pleasantly surprised.

 Once, a naughty boy called Ted